Niafunké (album)

 Niafunké is an album by Ali Farka Touré, released in 1999.
 The title reflects the name of the village in Mali where it was recorded.
 It is largely a traditional album concerning Mali.

+History

-Within the CD pamphlet Touré discusses his motivation for creating the album and how the music might relate to its audience.
+Touré discusses his motivation for creating the album and how the music might relate to its audience.

 Niafunké marks the first of a series of albums he recorded towards the end of his career in his home town.
 The album was released around the same time he retired to his farm in a remote region of Mali.